visinf/interleaved-rtf/Readme.txt

 Getting started
 ===============

-Deblur/Deblur.cpp operates on the data in the demo folder.
-Please set the path variable in Deblur.cpp to the directory containing the demo folder.
-The demo/images folder contains the first benchmark image of Levin et al. [5], the rest is available online.
-All initial kernel estimates used for the results reported in the paper are located in demo/initial.
-These blurs were estimated using the method of Xu and Jia [6].
+Compile Deblur/Deblur.cpp so that the binary resides in build/Deblur.
+Running it will write output to demo/predictions/<Cascade_Depth>.
+The demo/images folder contains as input the first benchmark image of Levin et al. [5], the rest is available online.
+Input image names must be listed in demo/test.txt.
+The initial kernel estimates used for the results reported in the paper are located in demo/initial.

 To test on different data, place the blurry image in the demo/images folder and the initial blur estimate in demo/initial following the